Pesto with Sunflower Seeds (No Pine Nuts)

 Ingredients to make sunflower seed pesto in white ramekins.

-• Sunflower seeds – I like to use raw sunflower seeds (unsalted) for this recipe.
-I like to toast the sunflower seeds on the stove right before blending to give them a really deep, nutty flavor.
-You could also use roasted sunflower seeds if you don’t have time to toast them yourself.
+• Sunflower seeds – I like to use raw sunflower seeds (unsalted) that I toast on the stove to give a deep, nutty flavor.
 Be sure you are using sunflower seeds that have been removed from the shell.

-• Basil – fresh basil has such a unique flavor.
-It’s slightly sweet and almost spicy and has such a unique fragrance.
-There really is no substitute for fresh basil.
+• Basil – There really is no substitute for fresh basil.
 Be sure to pick the basil leaves off the thick stems and measure them by loosely packing them in a cup.

 • Baby spinach – the spinach helps to add bulk to the pesto and also helps to give it a really bright green color.
 You could also use arugula or kale.